Skip to Content Skip to Navigation

 Uses Notes:

 Calibrachoa need good drainage to perform well so they are best grown in containers of all kinds.
 Hanging baskets, window boxes and upright containers are all great for use with Superbells®.
-If you happen to have great drainage in your landscape beds or utilize raised beds, then Calibrachoa will do find when planted in the landscape.
-However, most of us will have better luck when using containers.
+If you happen to have great drainage in your landscape beds or utilize raised beds, then Calibrachoa will be found when planted in the landscape.
+However, most of us will have better luck when using calibrachoa in containers.

 Maintenance Notes: